dhoyle/splicedocs-jekyll/pages/DBaaS/CloudManager/ManageCluster.md

 * Click the <span class="CalloutFont">DB Console</span> button to open a new browser tab for the Database Console, which you can use to monitor the Splice Machine queries running on your cluster in real-time.
 The DB Console uses port 4040.

-* Click the <span class="CalloutFont">Notebooks</span> button to open a new browser tab for your Zeppelin notebooks. you can use the notebooks that are pre-installed on your cluster to learn about and experiment with using various features of Splice Machine; you can also quickly develop your own notebooks that use your database, Spark, and Machine Learning.
+* Click the <span class="CalloutFont">Notebooks</span> button to open a new browser tab for your Jupyter notebooks. you can use the notebooks that are pre-installed on your cluster to learn about and experiment with using various features of Splice Machine; you can also quickly develop your own notebooks that use your database, Spark, and Machine Learning.

 * Click the <span class="CalloutFont">Spark Console</span> button to open a new browser tab for the Spark Console, which you can use to monitor the Spark jobs running on your cluster in real-time.
 The Spark Console uses port 4041.